-Current and prospective members of the College are eligible to apply for a Jacobson scholarship.
-Recent awards have been in the region of £9000 per annum for a single doctoral scholar.
-The value of any scholarship awarded will be reduced appropriately to take account of any payment from other sources.
-Candidates are expected to apply for state studentships or other research awards for which they may be eligible.
+Current and prospective members of the College may apply for a Jacobson scholarship, which is currently in the region of £20,000 per annum for a single doctoral scholar.
+The value of any scholarship awarded will be reduced appropriately to take account of any payment from other sources, and candidates are expected to apply for state studentships or other research awards for which they may be eligible.
 In the case of candidates not already members of the College, preference will be given to those who designate St Catharine’s College first on their university application.

 Please note that a separate application to the University of Cambridge for admission to doctoral or other graduate study must be made by the applicant before applying for this scholarship.
 Information about admissions to the several Law courses is available at the Law Faculty website, www.law.cam.ac.uk